How to integrate Circle (community forum)

 - In your Circle Settings > click General on the left > make sure you toggle on 'Make this a private community' and then click 'Save changes' at the bottom:

 - That's it, you're done!
-Now when your members are logged into your membership they will automatically be logged into your Circle forum.
+Now when your members are logged into your membership they will automatically be logged into your Circle community.

-And if someone who isn't logged in tries to access the forum, they will be prompted to log in as a member (via MemberSpace) automatically.
+And if someone who isn't logged in tries to access the community they will be prompted to log in as a member (via MemberSpace) automatically.

 Regarding GDPR implications, Circle.so is considered a sub-processor for your membership site and you are the controller.